MawCeron/the-portrait/novel/09_chapter_nine.md

 But it was too late for such thoughts.
 They were deep in the palace now, and Francesco's sense of impending disaster was growing with each step.

-Swiss Guards in their colorful uniforms stood at attention.
+Armed guards stood at attention at every turn—Swiss mercenaries mostly, serious men in practical military dress.
 Cardinals in red robes swept past, deep in conversation about theology or politics or whatever cardinals discussed.
 The air smelled of incense and ambition and the peculiar mixture of sanctity and worldly power that only Rome could produce.

 Leonardo seemed utterly at home, greeting people by name, making small jokes, completely relaxed.